ivorypawn/ivorypawn.github.io/README.md

   - C++ / C# / Python
 - and Other Memoranda

-The following blog post was a great help in terms of layout and other overrides:
+The following blog post was a great help in layouts and other overrides:
 [Overview of Hugo/PaperMod, modifying PaperMod, and comparison to al-folio](https://jessewei.dev/blog/2023/papermod/)